-Proponents of the Healthcare Ban have incorrectly suggested that GAMC is rampantly and carelessly provided to adolescents.
-This is false.
-As discussed in Section III.A, it is recommended that GAMC be provided to adolescents only after careful evaluation and only if the adolescent meets an extensive list of specific criteria.
-Moreover, while the percentage of adolescents seeking gender-affirming care has increased, that percentage remains very low-only 1.8% of high-school students identify as transgender, 89 and only a small fraction of transgender adolescents are prescribed GAMC.
-90 Further, research supports that this increase in adolescents seeking care is very likely the result of reduced social stigma and
+rampantly and carelessly provided to adolescents.
+As discussed in Section III.A, it is recommended that GAMC be provided to adolescents only after careful evaluation under an extensive list of specific criteria.
+Moreover, only a small fraction of transgender adolescents are prescribed GAMC.85 Further, research supports that the increase in adolescents seeking care is very likely the result of reduced social stigma and expanded care options.86